ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Install-Scala-Kinesis-Enrich.md

 	$ cd 3-enrich/scala-kinesis-enrich

+Edit the `project/Dependencies.scala` file to change the specs2 version from 2.3.6 to 2.2 (this is prevents a dependency conflict).

 Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.

 	$ sbt assembly